Electoral changes 2022

 The Local Government Boundary Commission for England has concluded an electoral review of our wards.

 A ward is the area that you vote in.
-You can read their report about the electoral review of New Forest District Council.
+You can read their final electoral review of New Forest District Council report on the LGBCE website.

 What the changes to ward boundaries are

-We will have 48 councillors, instead of 60 and there will be 8 fewer wards.
-All of the district ward boundaries will change.
+We now have 48 councillors, instead of 60 and there are 8 fewer wards.
+All of the district ward boundaries have changed.

-Some internal town and parish ward boundaries will also change to accommodate the district changes.
+Some internal town and parish ward boundaries have also changed to accommodate the district changes.

 Why these changes to ward boundaries been made